 Now, to really enjoy these tunes, you need to put your metal brain out of action for a few hours and relax.
 This is not for a headbanging session.
 But for an early morning with the fire burning and foggy landscape outside.
 Perhaps with a nice comic book to read.
 And nothing will be rocking you out of your chair – this is to stay IN the chair and enjoy.

 And now having listened to The Life and Times of Scrooge back and fro, up and down times and again on different types of equipment, I must say, I am impressed.
 The way Tuomas Holopainen imagined and realized the different themes is simply great.
 And you can almost see and feel Scrooge acting in there.

-The tracks kind of sound like Mike Oldfield, but much more symphonic and – in some parts – a tad more rocky.
-Then again like the ‘Titanic’ soundtrack for ducks.
-And whilst it is most definitely not Nightwish, it does sometimes also have the look and feel of it – moins the Metal part.
+The tracks kind of sound like Mike Oldfield.
+But much more symphonic and – in some parts – a tad rockier.
+Then again you’ll get a whiff of the Titanic soundtrack for ducks.
+And whilst it is most definitely not Nightwish, it does sometimes also have the look and feel of it.
+Minus the metal part.

-And no doubt one of the reasons why.
-Troy Donockley, himself since 2013 a full member of Nightwish, contributes pipes of all sorts to this album together with the mastermind behind all things Nightwish.
-So there must be a resemblance of sorts.
-The album also features Tony Kakko from Sonata Arctica as a … story teller – hmm.
-Plus a number of contributing vocalists adding much and very nice flavor to the tunes.
+Troy Donockley, himself since 2013 a full member of Nightwish, contributes pipes of all sorts to this album.
+Together with the mastermind behind all things Nightwish.
+So, no doubt sometimes similarities arise, but only just.
+The album also features Tony Kakko from Sonata Arctica as a … storyteller.
+Well, go figure.
+Plus a number of contributing vocalists adding much and very nice flavors to the tunes.

 And where are all the negative points we reviewers like so much to point out so ardently?
 Damn.
 I have not found much of anything.
 Apart from missing a bit of juice at times and being a tad too focused on the theme.
 But that is really it.